 Sitatunga Hunting

 We typically let our hunters choose the method of hunting Trophy Sitatunga that they prefer.
 Hunters of Trophy Sitatunga can choose the Spot and Stalk method, Bow Hunting, Rifle Hunting, Black Powder, Safari Style Hunting, Handgun, as well as hunting from a Blind.
-We can accommodate hunters of any age and experience level, as well as hunters which have physical disabilities or may be confined to a wheelchair.
+We can accommodate hunters of any age and experience level, as well as hunters which have disabilities.

 The Sitatunga is a very rare species to hunt in Texas and must be booked in advance to ensure availability and ranch/preserve access.
 Our Average Sitatunga will score top 5 in the United States with low to mid-20-inch horns.